bonami/collections/docs/type-classes.md

 - `lift1` - `lift30` - factory for augmenting callable to accept and return values wrapped in `Applicative` context.
 Supports up to 30 fixed arguments.
 - `lift` - generic version of lift above.
 The generic version has worse type safety checks.
 - `sequence` - operation to combine multiple `Applicative` instances into single `Applicative` instances containg multiple values (in `ArrayList`).
-- `travese` - similar to `sequence` allowing transformation of the values along the way.
+- `traverse` - similar to `sequence` allowing transformation of the values along the way.
+- `ap` - applies single value to callback in context of `Applicative`

 ## Monad